irinade/Ant_Swarm_BOTs/README.md

 ![image](https://api.projects.cri-paris.org/api/projects/7qrxPKl2/images/61bc736104e1d685876b49a5)

+# Materials

+- 2 Arduino Leonardo or UNO & ARduino IDE
+- Zumo bots for the Ant.S
+    - Use zumo reflectance sensor array to detect the food marker and the “pheromone” trail
+    - Use zumo magnetometer as a compass for orientation
+- IR transmitter (ant nest) & receiver (find the ant nest)
+- 2 Bread boards
+- 9 male/female cables
+- Ultrasonic sensor to detect object in front of the ants
+- Battery for zumo (AA) & for nest (9V)
+- 330 Ohm resistor for nest

 # What's next?

 I wasn't able to complete all my initial goals due to technical issues and materials not working as expected (talking about the "pheromone" trail), but I am still very pleased of how far I got.
 I managed to use a zumo bot to implement some foraging behavior, collision detection and avoidance, food searching, and heading home to brink back the food.